 DTG or Digital Print Processes & Pantone Matching

-On smaller orders, digital print techniques like DTG or digital printing are typically used.
+On smaller orders, digital print techniques like DTG printing (direct-to-garment) are typically used.
 Due to their nature, these processes don’t allow for Pantone matching.

 A Pantone reference is still useful though, as it allows us to get as close as possible to your colour requirements.
 Although it will never be an exact match.
 This again is industry standard when it comes to DTG printing or any digital process, and is the same for every custom clothing printer.